rosettadibrattee/rosettadibrattee/README.md

 # rosettadibrattee 🗿

-Your spaghetti-eating full-stack development next BIG thing.
+Your spaghetti-eating full-stack development guy.
-Currently focused on making it matter, one *beep boop* at a time.
+Currently focused on making it BIG, one *beep boop* at a time.

-this is not:
-- a startup page
-- a portfolio
-- a productivity flex

-It’s a **workspace**.
+Welcome to my **workspace**.
 sometimes a lab, sometimes a wreck.

 ---

 ## who i am
-- Full-stack visioner.
+- Full-stack enthusiast.
-- Not performing the "code geek" role, thanks.
-- More interested in *why it works* than *how fast it ships*.
+- Half technical, half artistey.
 - Currently in a relationship with my OpenAI subscription.

 ---